-Paddy Donovan backs newcomer Cian Hedderman to challenge King Kane Tucker - Irish Boxing
+Paddy Donovan backs newcomer Kian Hedderman to challenge King Kane Tucker - Irish Boxing

 The Andy Lee-trained southpaw wasn’t bold enough to predict an upset but he is confident people will sit up and take note of the Munster cruiserweight this Sunday and would predict serious success in the future.

-“Cian Hedderman is fighting in the under-22s this weekend.
+“Kian Hedderman is fighting in the under-22s this weekend.
 I’ve been training with him and I think he’s going to the top.
 He will be an Irish elite fighter mark my words.
 Right now he is learning and this weekend he is up against one of the best boys in Ireland.”

-“Kane Tucker is a stand-out name and a real class act, but Cian is in great form and he’s relishing the opportunity to make his mark at the National Stadium.
+“Kane Tucker is a stand-out name and a real class act, but Kian is in great form and he’s relishing the opportunity to make his mark at the National Stadium.
 I’m very excited for him and for this fight,” he adds before mentioning the latest Donovan to impress in the family business, cousin Jim Donovan.

 “It’d be wrong if I didn’t mention Jim Donovan who fights Saturday in the quarter-final so good luck to him also.”